Hello y Hola

-Government liens such as income tax and property tax liens always take the first position in the lien hierarchy.
-For example, if you have a first and second mortgage, then have a government tax lien (because you didn’t pay your personal income or business taxes) the lien hierarchy will be as follows: First Position: Tax Lien Second Position: First Mortgage Third Position: Second Mortgage
+For example, if you have a first and second mortgage, then have a government tax lien (because you didn’t pay your personal income, business taxes or property taxes) the lien hierarchy will be as follows: First Position: Tax Lien Second Position: First Mortgage Third Position: Second Mortgage.

 Before you can transfer the house to a new owner, all of the liens on the house must be satisfied (paid.)

-The new home mortgage loan that the new buyer takes out will hopefully pay all of the encumbrances (existing mortgages, any other liens, commission to sell the house, property taxes, delinquent HOA fees if any, etc.) on your house.
+The new home mortgage loan that the new buyer takes out on the home will hopefully pay all of the encumbrances (existing mortgages, any other liens, commission to sell the house, property taxes, delinquent HOA fees if any, etc.) on your house.

 Paying Out of Pocket

-If the new mortgage the buyer takes out will not cover all of the encumbrances on your house you will have to pay the deficit out of pocket before the property can be transferred to someone else.
+If the new mortgage the buyer takes out will not cover all of the encumbrances on your house you will have to pay the deficit out of pocket before the property can be transferred to the new buyer.

-If you cannot pay the deficit out of pocket, the sale of the home will not go through at the time of closing, and you’ll have to resolve the issue by either borrowing the money from someone to pay the deficit, continue living in the house and resume making the monthly payments, let the home go into foreclosure and/or file bankruptcy.
+If you cannot pay the deficit out of pocket, the sale of the home will not go through at the time of closing, and you’ll have to resolve the issue by either borrowing the money from someone to pay the deficit, negotiate a short-sale with the lender, continue living in the house and resume making the monthly payments, let the home go into foreclosure and you may have to file bankruptcy.

 Debt Follows the Person(s)